-While our project needed some structural changes to COVID-19 restrictions, we were able to experience a new teaching format that we otherwise would not have tried.
+While our project needed some structural changes in 2020 due to COVID-19 restrictions, we were able to experience a new teaching format that we otherwise would not have tried.
 We appreciate SARE’s willingness to let us pivot and continue our project in a format that was well received and has already been mimicked by other educators.

 - Promoting Manure Composting for Livestock Operations: Public Value Statement (Workbook/Worksheet)